DianP/gaweku-test-news-api/readme.md

 # Gaweku Test - News API

-This is an example of a simple news API using Express.js and Typescript for Gaweku Test.
+This is an example of a simple news API using Express.js and Typescript for the Gaweku Test.
-Currently data output and features is limited.
+Currently, data output and features are limited.

 ## Requirements